Cluster demo edit page

 r.antipodal = true;

-% repeat the calculation assigning vector3D to clusters.
+% repeat the calculation assigning the vectors to clusters.
 Due to the

-% increase in symmetry, there are only six clusters now.
+% increased symmetry there are only six clusters now.

 [cId,center] = calcCluster(r,'numCluster',6);